greg-raven/Uncommon-Sense/_posts/2019-07-02-there-is-no-we-without-i.md

 ---
-title: 'There is no 'we' without 'I''
+title: "There is no 'we' without 'I'"
 layout: post
 categories:
 - collectivization